Patrick O'Daniel Unit: History

 The Mountain View State School closed in 1975, and its boys were sent to other facilities.
 The Texas Department of Criminal Justice bought the land and buildings.
 The facility reopened as a women's prison.
 The then named Mountain View Unit opened in July 1975.
-In 2024, the prison was renamed the Patrick O'Daniel Unit following a unanimous vote from the Texas Board of Criminal Justice the previous December.
-The prison was renamed to honor former Texas Board of Criminal Justice chairman of the same name, of whom served that position from 2020 to 2023.
+In 2023, the prison was renamed the Patrick O'Daniel Unit following a unanimous vote from the Texas Board of Criminal Justice the previous December.
+The prison was renamed to honor a former Texas Board of Criminal Justice chairman, who served that position from 2020 to 2023.

+In 2025 Lawrence Wright of The New Yorker wrote that the former name was from "the modest green hills on the horizon."

 Operation

 The prison may hold up to 645 inmates.
 Ruth Hill of The Observer described the unit as "intimidating", saying that the "bunker-like buildings are punctuated with slit windows and wreathed in wire, with guard towers on every corner".
-In regard to the name, Hill stated, "But there is no mountain, and from the prison's death row, there is no view".
+In regard to the prison's former name, Hill stated, "But there is no mountain, and from the prison's death row, there is no view".

 Around 2001, several inmates at O'Daniel were in a Windham School District effort to translate textbooks into braille.
 These books are intended for Texas schoolchildren and college and university students.
 Kevin VonRosenberg, one of the coordinators of the braille program, stated in 2014 that it is a very sought-after inmate positions.
 Prisoners learn how to use a Perkins Brailler, then use computers to do actual work.
 The program was established in 1999.
 This is one of the largest braille programs within an American prison.